hoppersroppers/courses/navyPracSkills.md

 ## Legal Stuff
 Unsurprisingly, in this course you will learn some things that could be used to do bad things.
 You might not think they're bad things at the time, and they might seem like funny pranks, but the laws against hacking are very vague.
 Even more importantly, you probably have a security clearance, and having a pile of felonies you have to admit to is not a great look and will complicate your paperwork.

-In the US, the law that surrounds this stuff is the Computer Fraud and Abuse Act.
+In the US, the Computer Fraud and Abuse Act (CFAA) is the most important law concerning hacking to consider.

 Basically, all you need to know is that every computer is a protected computer and that it is a crime to intentionally access a computer or account without authorization or to exceed authorized access.

 Exceed authorized access is a real sticky subject, and it has led to a bunch of unfortunate prosecutions.

 To stay on the safe side, only access computers you own, or have written consent to access.
 You're lucky, because we have an entire network of training computers you can do whatever you want on.
 A lot of people don't, and that's where they get in trouble while trying to learn.

 It should also be mentioned that copyright law is also a good way to get in trouble, not to mention that if you see software to pirate on the internet, it is very unlikely that it doesn't contain malware.
 Just don't steal things, we can almost always get a copy of whatever you want, it just might take some paperwork and some emails.

 ## Classification
 Absolutely nothing here is classified, in any way, whatsoever.
 Nothing is derived from classified information.

 ---
 [//]: # (77,724,activities/page_724)
 # Join Us
 ## Slack
 Instant group messaging has been a cultural staple of the internet community since its inception, as it is truly one of the most important functions that global interconnectedness can serve.

 Slack has become the messaging platform of choice, allowing group collaboration and real time chat along with various plug-ins and file hosting integration.
 We use it for many of feedback, support, as a forum, and as our primary instant messaging channel.
 At some point we might migrate to a self-hosted server, but for now, Slack is the easiest to work with.

 Join our channel at <https://launchpass.com/hoppersroppers> and post a hello!

 If this is not working for you, it is because you have an ad-blocker installed.
 If you do, whitelist the site or open it in Incognito mode and enter your email.
 We'll learn all about ad-blockers and why that broke the site for you later.
 If you continue having problems, message us here or email us.

 Choose a nickname, or what we call online, a "handle" for yourself.
 Don't worry about it too much, you will come up with something good eventually, and you are not stuck with whatever you start with.
 As a general rule, don't call yourself something like "Dark Shadow".
 Unless you want to.
 In that case, do that.
 I probably had a dozen or so before settling on my current one, 'deevnull'.
 I liked mine because it is a nerd joke (that will be explained about halfway through this course) and incorporates my last name.
 Send me a message with a brief introduction to let me know you joined.
 We use Slack for just about everything from helping on problems, submitting feedback, or just talking about random things.